 Talent shortage is costly and impacts the majority of businesses.
 Research by Deloitte found that 83 percent of New Zealand organisations were experiencing talent shortages that were impacting business results.
 The skills in shortest supply were deemed to be critical thinking and problem solving, general management, and initiative and drive.

 Yet despite this shortage, we are both under-utilising and losing female talent.
 Women have outnumbered male graduates for over a decade, and make up around 60 percent of New Zealanders who hold a post-graduate or honours degree – yet only hold around 20 percent of senior roles.

 Employment statistics also show that over a quarter of mothers (around 132,000) are not in the workforce.
 That is, they are neither employed – which would include those on parental leave – nor unemployed.
 Of those in the workforce, nearly half of mothers with children under 14, and close to a third of mothers with children aged 14 or over, work part-time (under 30 hours per week).

 There is much opportunity, therefore, to improve how we attract, utilise and retain talent in order to optimise performance.
 This goes right to the heart of gender diversity.

-Both men and women are increasingly focusing on the gender diversity policies of prospective employers – paying particular attention to the diversity of the leadership team, the prominence of positive role models, the transparency of the company’s diversity policy, and its diversity demographics and targets.
+Prospective employees, male and female, are increasingly taking note of the gender diversity policies of prospective employers – and paying particular attention to the diversity of the leadership team, the prominence of positive role models, the transparency of the company’s diversity policy, and its diversity demographics and targets.
 Businesses that get this right are more likely to become a magnet for talent, and they are also more likely to enhance employee engagement, and reduce their employee turnover.

 Better Business Performance

-Unsurprisingly, therefore, gender diversity is also widely linked with broader business benefits.
+Unsurprisingly, therefore, alongside enhanced talent acquisition and retention, gender diversity is also widely linked with broader business benefits.

 A report published by the Ministry for Women highlighted the breadth of these benefits, stating there is evidence of: